Recommended Technology Books (for modern citizens)

 another egg?--and discusses self-replicating memes (ideas as different as earworms and racism) as information's own evolving

 meta-life forms.
 Along the way, readers learn about music and quantum mechanics, why forgetting takes work, the meaning of an

 "interesting number," and why "[t]he bit is the ultimate unsplittable particle."
 What results is a visceral sense of information's

-universe itself as the ultimate analytical engine.
-If Borges's "Library of Babel" is literature's iconic cautionary tale about the
+itself as the ultimate analytical engine.
+If Borges's "Library of Babel" is literature's iconic cautionary tale about the extreme of

-extreme of informational overload, Gleick sees the opposite, the world as an endlessly unfolding opportunity in which "creatures
+informational overload, Gleick sees the opposite, the world as an endlessly unfolding opportunity in which "creatures of the

 The Linux Programming Interface (2010) Michael Kerrisk

 - http://man7.org/tlpi/ (author's website)

 - At 1500 pages, this book weighs in at 2.8 Kg (6 Lbs)